futoin/core-js-ri-asyncsteps/README.md

 # Browser installation

 The module can be used with `webpack` or any other CommonJS packer.
+However, please ensure to use ES6->ES5 transpilation for older browsers.

-Note: there are the following globals available:
+The following globals are available:

 * $as - global reference to futoin-asyncsteps module
 * futoin - global namespace-like object for name clashing cases